-Here’s a whole range of rainbow themed literacy activities, including free printables: part of our rainbow activities unit.
+Here’s a whole range of rainbow themed literacy activities, including free printables.

 Rainbow themed literacy activities